We offer liquidity and transparency on financial markets

 We are committed to full compliance and integrity

-Flow Traders is a strong proponent of effective, efficient and equal regulation and contributes to the regulatory dialogue in our key jurisdictions as we want markets to be fair, transparent and functioning in an orderly fashion.
-We commit to complying with all relevant laws and regulations that apply to us, wherever we operate, including in respect of anti-corruption and anti-bribery laws.
-Integrity and transparency is central to the way we run our business, from our Management Board and Supervisory Board to all our staff, regardless of their role.
-The company encourages an open culture within its organization and expects its employees to comply with applicable laws, regulations and internal policies.
+We are a strong proponent of effective, efficient and equal regulation and contributes to the regulatory dialogue in our key jurisdictions as we want markets to be fair, transparent and functioning in an orderly fashion.
+We commit to complying with all relevant laws and regulations that apply to us, wherever we operate, including anti-corruption and anti-bribery laws.
+Integrity and transparency are central to how we run our business, which includes communication between our Management Board, Supervisory Board, and all staff, regardless of role.
+Flow Traders encourages an open culture within its organization and expects its employees to comply with applicable laws, regulations and internal policies.
 Each employee is responsible for conducting business ethically and honestly.
 We have issued a Code of Conduct which forms part of our employment documentation.
-This Code of Conduct can be found on our website.

 Anti-bribery, anti-corruption and anti-money laundering

-We have anti-bribery, anti-corruption and anti-money laundering (AML) policies in place that apply to all our staff.
+Our anti-bribery, anti-corruption and anti-money laundering (AML) policies apply to all staff.
 We expect our counterparties, business partners, intermediaries, contractors and subcontractors to adhere to the same standards.
 We believe that the risk of bribery or corruption is very limited as we do not hold or manage client money or funds.
 We trade financial instruments for our own account and own risk only.
 We do not do business with suppliers, maintain production facilities or source raw materials.
 Nevertheless, staff receive training in respect of anti-bribery, anti-corruption and AML practices.

 Key to our anti-bribery and anti-corruption policy is that officials or counterparties may never be placed in an uncomfortable position.
 No gifts or favours may lead (or have the appearance to lead) to obligations or embarrass any recipient, and no gifts or favours of any substantial value may be given to authorities.
 Facilitation payments are not permitted.
 We provide clear and recurring guidance in that respect.
-As part of our constant monitoring, all expenses and gifts relating to external parties are checked by senior managers of the firm and employees have to state what the purpose of an expense was and who was the recipient.
+As part of our constant monitoring, the firm's senior managers monitor all employee expenses and gifts relating to external parties.
+Employees are expected to state the purpose and recipient of all expenses.

-On top of our very strong culture of openness, transparency and participation, we also have an elaborate Whistle-blower Policy in place for all staff and relevant contractors, approved by the Management Board and Supervisory Board.
+In line with our open, transparent, and participatory culture comes our extensive Whistle-blower Policy for all staff and relevant contractors.
+This policy is approved by the Management Board and Supervisory Board.
 Employees are free to raise issues and have the responsibility to report misconduct and incidents, or any reasonable suspicions.

 Circumstances may arise that cause an employee to feel unsecure or unsafe to the extent that they may not want to use the usual reporting lines.
 The company provides employees with a safe way of reporting misconduct within its organization and offer adequate protection.
 The Whistle-blower Policy has wide applications, including in respect of topics such as fraud, market abuse, corruption, anti-money laundering, theft, bribery and any other structural misconduct that threatens the integrity and proper business conduct of Flow Traders.
 The Whistle-blower Policy provides whistle-blowers with anonymity, confidentiality, and the company will not impose sanctions on disclosure (or affect an employee’s position) unless the employee is involved in the issue that is being reported.